piwox/IF1.2/README.md

 -------------------------------
 Brief description of the subject:

-All the theoretical aspects and outcomes are discussed in depth in the attached report (IF1_2_git.pdf).
-As for the time being only Polish language version is available
+All the theoretical aspects and outcomes are discussed in depth within the attached report (IF1_2_git.pdf).
+As for the time being only Polish language version is available.

 (to be completed)